Ardsley, New York: Education

 The Ardsley Union Free School District operates the village's public schools.
 Ardsley High School is the district's senior high school.

 Lyceum Kennedy International School maintains its Ardsley campus, serving elementary grades.

 Culture

-The screenplay for Unfaithful (2002 film) specifically cites Ardsley as its location.
-Moreover, the script calls the setting, "a quiet commuter suburb."
+The screenplay for Unfaithful (2002 film) specifically cites Ardsley as its location; the script calls the setting, "a quiet commuter suburb."

-In 2018 Brooke Lea Foster of The New York Times stated that it was one of several "Rivertowns" in New York State, even though physically Ardsley is not adjacent to a river; she described these "Rivertowns" as among the "least suburban of suburbs, each one celebrated by buyers there for its culture and hip factor, as much as the housing stock and sophisticated post-city life."
+In 2018, Brooke Lea Foster of The New York Times stated that it was one of several "Rivertowns" in New York State, even though physically Ardsley is not adjacent to a river; she described these "Rivertowns" as among the "least suburban of suburbs, each one celebrated by buyers there for its culture and hip factor, as much as the housing stock and sophisticated post-city life."
 Of those, Foster stated that Ardsley was "the most landlocked".

 Infrastructure

 Public transit

 The Bee-Line Bus System serves Ardsley with several lines.
 Lines running north–south along Route 9A and 100B like 1C, 5, and 6 provide connections with Elmsford, White Plains, and Getty Square, Yonkers.
 Lines running east–west like 66 provide connections to commuter rail stations and the downtowns of Dobbs Ferry, Scarsdale, Larchmont, and New Rochelle.

 With the demise of the New York and Putnam Railroad in favor of the construction of Interstate 87, commuter rail service to New York City is available via the Dobbs Ferry train station and Ardsley-on-Hudson train station, served by Metro-North Railroad's Hudson Line, and the Hartsdale train station and Scarsdale train station served by Metro-North Railroad's Harlem Line.